 For File and Database components, you can centralize properties in metadata files located in the Metadata directory of the Repository tree view.
 This means that on the Basic Settings tab you can set properties on the spot, using the Built-In Property Type or use the properties you stored in the Metadata Manager using the Repository Property Type.
 The latter option helps you save time.

 Select Repository as Property Type and choose the metadata file holding the relevant information.
-Related topic: Managing Metadata.
+Related topic: Managing Metadata for data integration.

 Alternatively, you can drop the Metadata item from the Repository tree view directly to the component already dropped on the design workspace, for its properties to be filled in automatically.